 The level of zoom

 We still want to categorize every thing we see.
 It makes things easy for us; we can decide things quickly and go on.
 But as I showed, there are a lot of aspects that make it very difficult to categorize things correctly.
 Objects, people, and animals are bounded to time, they consist of multiple levels, have a history, and have multiple facets.
 These are probably the reasons we have ongoing fights across the countries, across companies, and between people.
 You could cut each piece of matter into even parts, but there will always be differences from a certain perspective.
 And the longer you wait, the more things get diffused, and the more you zoom, the more differences you will find.
 However, we could try our best to agree with each other when discussing these complex matters.
 If we reverse the reasons of why things are hard to separate, they become easy to separate.
 This will make it easier to find solutions.
 These steps would be: 1.
 Reduce the time-frame of the situation, 2.
 Accept mutual responsibility, 3.
 Discuss the perspectives of the involved parties, and (4) talk about the separating preferences, and try to align them.
-These steps might guide you a little towards separation, but I think we should agree that separation isn’t objectively possible.
+These steps might guide you a little towards separation, but I think we could agree that separation isn’t objectively possible.
+Everything in our human mind is subjective.